Two Temple Place: Intermediate owners

 Since the Astor family sold the house it has had various owners: Sun Life of Canada owned the building from 1919 to 1928, who named it Sun of Canada House.
 In 1928 it was purchased by the Society of Incorporated Accountants and Auditors naming it the Incorporated Accountants Hall.
 On 19 February 1929 the building was opened as the "Head Office of the Society" by H.R.H. the Duke and Duchess of York.
 Smith & Nephew purchased the building in 1960 which served as its headquarters.

 On 24 July 1944 the building, named "Astor House" at the time, was hit by a German flying bomb, which caused considerable damage to the house, including burst plumbing that resulted in some flooding, damaging expensive works of art, including works by William Silver Frith.
 The building, called "Accountants Hall" on the damage report, was deemed as suitable to be "partially demolished" and was fully restored between 1949 and 1951.

 The Bulldog Trust

 It is now managed and preserved by The Bulldog Trust, a charitable organisation, and is hired out for personal and functions.
 It opened to the public as a gallery in October 2011.

 Two Temple Place gallery

-Bulldog Trust, a charitable foundation, manages Two Temple Place, which is available to the public to view its collections and, for revenue generation, is hired out.
-On 28 October 2011, Two Temple Place opened as the first London venue to specifically showcase publicly owned art from UK regional collections.
+Launched in 2011, the Exhibition Programme at Two Temple Place has delivered annual exhibitions in partnership with public museums, galleries and collections from around the UK.
+Two Temple Place is the first London venue specifically to showcase publicly-owned collections from around the UK.

 The first exhibition to launch the building was in collaboration with the William Morris Gallery in Walthamstow.
 Titled William Morris: Story, Memory, Myth, the exhibition looked at how William Morris told stories through pattern and poetry and examined the tales that were most important to him, such as the works of Geoffrey Chaucer, Norse saga, Arthurian legend and Greek myth.

+They host a year-round programme of community and cultural activity – including a major exhibition – with the aim of offering opportunities to a wide range of people and sharing the building as a tool for conversation, education and advocacy.
+As a charity, the building also generates income through fundraising and commercial hires.